analogueorm/analogue/readme.md

 ```

-If you intent to build applications following the DDD approach, **Analogue** will be a great asset for you.
+If you intend to build applications following the DDD approach, **Analogue** can be a great asset for you.

 Jump to the [Simple ACL Tutorial](https://github.com/analogueorm/analogue/wiki/Simple-ACL-Tutorial) for a guided tour.